jduffield65/coppafish/README.md

 An example experiment .ini file is given as experiment_settings_example.ini.
 This is for a 9 rounds x 9 channels QuadCam3D experiment.

+To run the software with config file "config_file.ini" from the command line, do:

+> python -m iss config_file.ini